followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/060 Views/020 Customize Individual Views.md

 To customize individual views, assign an array of configuration objects to the **views** option.
-Each object contains the [type](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/#type) option that defines what view is customized.
-For the full list of options, refer to the [API Reference](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/).
+Each object contains the [type](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/#type) option that defines which view is customized.
+Refer to the [API Reference](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/) for a list of options.

-The following code defines three views: the first is not customized, the second has specific cell duration and a custom template for the time scale, the third is grouped by resources.
+The following code defines three views: the first is not customized, the second has a specific cell duration and a custom template for the time scale, and the third is grouped by resources.

 ---
 #####jQuery